Ender108/Ascendance/README.md

 1. Download and install [Visual C++ 2019](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you have not already.
 2. Uninstall Skyrim Special Edition if you already have it installed through Steam.
 Ensure the game folder is deleted (...Steam\steamapps\common\Skyrim Special Editon).
 Ensure the INI files folder is deleted (...Documents\My Games\Skyrim Special Edition)
 3. Download and install Skyrim Special Edition through Steam.
 It must be installed outside of the "Program Files" folders in your Windows drive, and the game's language must be set to English.
 4. Run Skyrim Special Edition through Steam to generate the INI files.
-Launch the game and click Creations in the main menu, then click O and then select "Download all my owned Creations" to download all the Creation Club content.
+Launch the game and click Creations in the main menu, then click O and then select "Download all my owned Creations" to download all the Creations from the paid Anniversary Edition update.
 Exit the game once finished.
 5. Download and install [Wabbajack](https://www.wabbajack.org/) in any location if you haven't already.
 Click the settings icon in the top right then log in with your Nexus Mods account.
 6. In the Wabbajack main menu, click "Browse Modlists", in the dropdown menu in the top right select "Skyrim Special Edition", then click "Show
 Unofficial Lists".